 - The so-called bubble swim caps.
 These have a more helmet-like shape, and their surface is covered with small bubbles.
 They cover long hair well, and were the ones I used a few years ago.
 The look of those caps may not suit everyone’s taste, however.

 Other Shapes and Custom Swim Caps

 There are other interesting variations in the shape of swim caps.
 For example, there are swim caps with a small shark fin at the top that the children (and their parents) like a lot.

 There are swim caps with straps to help them stay in place.
 There are swim caps with a retro flower look.
 You might not swim the fastest with them, but they can look cute.
 Some manufacturers offer swim caps with a custom printed logo of your swim team.
 So there is ample choice and choosing the best swim cap is also a matter of personal preference.

 The color of a swim cap is also mostly a matter of personal preference.
 However, if you swim in open water, it is better to wear a brightly colored swim cap.
 This allows nearby boats or surfers to spot you and helps to prevent collisions.

 Swim Cap Care

 Swim caps don’t need much care.
-After use, rinse them well under fresh water, then let them air dry, hanging for example on a washing line.
+After use, rinse them thoroughly under fresh water, then let them air dry, hanging for example on a washing line.

-The walls of latex swim caps have a tendency to stick together.
+The walls of latex swim caps tend to stick together.
 To prevent this, after drying, coat the inside with some talcum powder before putting them into your swim bag.

 I hope this article has cleared up some of the confusion that might surround swim caps.
-In fact, once you know about the four kinds of swim cap materials available, choosing the right kind of swim cap should be much easier.
+In fact, once you know about the four kinds of swim cap materials available, choosing the right type of swim cap should be easier.